rtanglao/rtss/FF28/support_report_week_4.md

 1. **Sun Apr 13 2014 10:04 PM** [why if I play  games online, I exit firefox continues](https://support.mozilla.org/en-US/questions/994875 "When I play games online all of a sudden I was out of firefox"), crash, detailsmissing
 1. **Mon Apr 14 2014 12:04 AM** [Why did you push out your CEO for his political and religious beliefs?](https://support.mozilla.org/en-US/questions/994884 "It's sad that you chose to push out a CEO for his personal belief.
 What happened to freedom?
 I have happily deleted you from my devices and will continue to encourage others to do the same.
 Shame on you!"), ceoq12014
 1. **Mon Apr 14 2014 02:04 AM** [Portable  Batterie Pour Dell Alienware M17x](https://support.mozilla.org/en-US/questions/994894 "Bonjour tout le monde,"), offtopic
-1. **Mon Apr 14 2014 05:04 AM** [why its running so slow](https://support.mozilla.org/en-US/questions/994904 "Takes so long to load anything"), slownessdetaismissing
+1. **Mon Apr 14 2014 05:04 AM** [why its running so slow](https://support.mozilla.org/en-US/questions/994904 "Takes so long to load anything"), slowness, detailsmissing
 1. **Mon Apr 14 2014 06:04 AM** [Different accounts of this app](https://support.mozilla.org/en-US/questions/994909 "What is the differance  bitwin Ask a question support account and the other accounts on this app ?"), accounts, firefoxaccountversussumoaccount, sumoaccount